vagmcs/ScalaTIKZ/README.md

 ## Features

 1. 2D PGF plots including lines, scatters, bars, stems and many other options.
+2. Chart plots (pie, clouds, squares).
-2. Configure each plot using a large pool of parameters.
+3. Configure each plot/chart using a large pool of parameters.
-3. Plot any number of data sequences in one figure.
+4. Plot any number of data sequences in one figure.
-4. Support for figure arrays and figures having a secondary y-axis.
+5. Support for figure arrays and figures having a secondary y-axis.
-5. Automata plots.
+6. Support for Automata plots.
-6. High level API for declaring plot types and subplots.
+7. High level API for declaring plot types and subplots.
-7. Save generated graphics as TeX, PDF, JPEG or PNG formats.
+8. Save generated graphics as TeX, PDF, JPEG or PNG formats.
-8. Command line interface that can be used as a Unix/Linux shell script.
+9. Command line interface that can be used as a Unix/Linux shell script.

 ## Requirements